 During filtering, the fining ingredients are almost entirely removed from the wine along with the particulates.
 But this practice still offers abundant cause for disgust.
 Additionally, the use of non-vegan fining ingredients supports industries that exploit animals.

 - Isinglass (from fish bladders)

 - Gelatin (from boiled cow or pig body parts)

 - Casein (animal milk protein)

 Annoyingly, winemakers do not disclose fining ingredients on the label.
 But luckily, you can use the Internet to look up the status of most of the top brands.
 Just visit Barnivore, which has researched and cataloged vegan alcohol of all types.
-If you come across a wine that isn’t listed in Barnivore’s database, you can email the vineyard and ask.
+If you encounter a wine not listed in Barnivore’s database, you can email the vineyard and ask.